 Brokers usually have robust support for beneficiary designations.
 Some banks don’t allow POD beneficiaries on their accounts or don’t allow contingent beneficiaries.

 A broker usually offers several different money market funds.
 They make some of them available as the default “sweep” fund in a brokerage account, while other money market funds stay as “purchased” funds.

-Your choice for a sweep fund is limited.
+Your choices of a sweep fund are limited.
 They don’t make all of their money market funds available as a sweep/core/settlement fund.
 The ones made available as a sweep fund don’t have the best yield because they have higher costs.
-The higher-yielding money market funds are only available as a “purchased” fund which requires an extra step to buy or sell just like other mutual funds.
+The higher-yielding money market funds are only available as a “purchased” fund, which requires an extra step to buy or sell just like other mutual funds.

 A purchased money market fund isn’t as automatic but you get a higher yield to compensate.
 If you keep a large balance in a money market fund, it’s worth the extra step to buy and sell manually.

 You pay both federal income tax and state income tax on the interest earned in a savings account.
 The tax treatment on the interest earned in a money market fund depends on the underlying investments in the fund.